I/O module to assist with consuming data from files. All functions use the inp_ prefix.

 Functions

-Reads a file at path and returns the contents as a char* buffer.
-The fsz parameter stores the length of the returned array.
-The buffer is allocated inside the function, so the user is responsible for freeing it when finished.
+Reads a file at path and returns the contents as an unsigned char* buffer.
+The fsz parameter stores the length of the

-char *get_binary(const char *path, size_t *fsz);
+unsigned char *inp_get_binary(const char *path, size_t *fsz);

 /* Usage */